PT68K5 68020 System Board

 OS9 hard disk drivers have been updated to support modern IDE drives.
 The original hard disk drivers don't work reliably with today's hard drives.
 The set parameters command doesn't seem to work well with drives that were made in the last 20 years, The IDE drivers was updated to support LBA mode of today's IDE drives.
 Older IDE drives that do not support LBA modes cannot be used.

 A new (updated in 2021) OS9 Boot ROM is supplied.
 This ROM supports booting OS9 from modern drives and different partitions.
 This includes mechanical HD's, SSD, SD memory cards and compact flash memory.
 While we suggest 4MB partition sizes, partition size can be up to 8GB.
 This is possible because IDE drives use 512 byte sector sizes.
 Devices that use a 256 byte sector size will support 4GB partition size.
-The ROM update also allows booting from a XT IDE controller card.
+The ROM update also allows booting from an XT IDE controller card.
 It is assumed that the XT IDE controller would be connected to an SD to IDE converter card and use SD memory cards.
 This is intended to provide for an easy and cheap backup of an SSD hard drive on the 16 bit internal IDE port.
 SD memory cards are readily available for about $5 for 32GB of storage space and are faster than hard drives of the 90's .
-The new hard disk drivers can coexist with the original drivers should you need to copy data from a old hard drive to a new one.
+The new hard disk drivers can coexist with the original drivers should you need to copy data from an old hard drive to a new one.

 SD memory to IDE converter cards cannot be used on the 16 bit internal IDE port on the PT68K5.
 They can be used on the XT IDE controller card.